lowspace/MAST90106/Semester2_NewData/Agriculture/Locations/comments.md

 ## MOS
 Annual reports from 2011-now, however CFP data from 1988-now.
 Able to find worldwide locations from 2011-now in Sales and Distribution Activities section.

+Own Archer Daniels Midlands Co., who do production for YTEN.